decidim-archive/training/Installation_and_Customisation.md

 ## Build the project
 - `npm run build` will build the data and ui to the `_site/` folder which can be copied to a webserver or served locally
-- 'npm run start' will start the development server on your computer.
+- `npm run start` will start the development server on your computer.
 In this mode you can preview the final output live in a browser, make edits and preview them.
 - see other build options by running `npm run`

 ## Content Management guidelines - The Data